 4.6.
-Entrepreneurship
+Entrepreneurship: PT M.Sc.

-(Part-time Master of Science Program, Leipzig, 5 ECTS)
+(Master of Science Degree, Leipzig, 5 ECTS)

 Similar to the design of the course by the same name in the MBA, except more substantial in content and in expectations placed on students.
 Heavy emphasis on "hands on" entrepreneurial strategy development through a two-part team project, involving an entrepreneurial-concept presentation and entrepreneurial-concept report.